hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 https://github.com/hCaptcha/hcaptcha-wordpress-plugin

 However, you may wish to email the authors of plugins you'd like to support hCaptcha: it will usually take them only an hour or two to add native support if they choose to do so.
 This will simplify your use of hCaptcha, and is the best solution in the long run.

+== How hCaptcha Works ==

+hCaptcha is designed to solve the most labor intensive problem in machine learning: labeling massive amounts of data in a timely, affordable, and reliable way.

+More data generally produces better results in training machine learning models.
+The recent success of deep models has led to increasingly large datasets, almost always with some human review.
+However, creating large human-reviewed datasets via Mechanical Turk, Figure Eight, etc. is both slow and expensive.

+hCaptcha allows websites to earn rewards while serving this demand while blocking bots and other forms of abuse when a user needs to prove their humanity.

 === Installation ===